-To ensure proper credit for deposits please place lunch deposit in an envelope with the students full name, school, and deposit amount written on the outside of the envelope.
+K-6 Grade - Lunch/Breakfast money is collected by teachers in the classroom and taken to the office for deposit.
+To ensure proper credit for deposits please place lunch deposit in an envelope with the student's full name, school, and deposit amount written on the outside of the envelope.
 You may deposit for all students in your family at one school; be sure to write all students school and the amount for each student on the envelope.
 Funds received after 10:00am will be credited to the next day.
 NOTE: All balances from the end of last year will carry over to the next school year.
 Balances will also follow Students as they move to a different building in our district.
 Refunds will only be given upon graduation or if you move from the District.
+E-Funds -

-E-Funds - Payments for student meal accounts may be made online through a service called e-funds.
-By going to the school district's website, www.ocusd.net and selecting online meal payment, you may make meal payments for all your students with a credit card or a bank account transfer from your checking account.
+Payments for student meal accounts may be made online through a service called e-funds.
+By going to the school district's website, www.ocusd.net and selecting Make/View lunch payment, you may make meal payments for all your students with a credit card or a bank account transfer from your checking account.

 If you are new to the system you will need your student's ID number.
 It may be obtained by calling the Food Service Director at 815-732-5300.